 What is the differential diagnosis for annular lichenoid dermatitis of youth?

 Annular lichenoid dermatitis of youth may be clinically confused with morphoea, mycosis fungoides, and annular erythema.

 - Morphoea is differentiated by its histopathological findings of an atrophic epidermis, thickened hyaline collagen, or loss of sweat glands and hair follicles.

 - Hypopigmented mycosis fungoides is differentiated histopathologically by the infiltration of malignant T cells into the epidermis and by extensive spongiosis.

 - Annular erythema typically self-resolves and is often scaly.
 The histopathological findings show an inflammatory cell infiltrate surrounding superficial vessels, known as the 'coat-sleeve anomaly'.

 What is the treatment for annular lichenoid dermatitis of youth?

 Transient remissions can be achieved in annular lichenoid dermatitis of youth with treatment with topical steroids, systemic steroids, topical tacrolimus, or narrowband ultraviolet B phototherapy .

 The lesions can reappear once treatment has been ceased .
 Spontaneous recovery without treatment can also occur, but this is uncommon.

-Annular lichenoid dermatitis of youth slowly progresses, with no serious sequelae reported to date.
+Annular lichenoid dermatitis of youth slowly progresses, with no serious complications being reported to date.
 The duration of annular lichenoid dermatitis of youth varies.
-Out of 21 cases described from 2005 to 2013, most lesions were successfully treated with topical corticosteroids but recurred once therapy was discontinued .
-There are few cases which demonstrated complete remission after treatment cessation, and one case which showed spontaneous regression without any treatment .
+Out of 21 cases described from 2005 to 2013, most lesions were successfully treated with topical corticosteroids but these recurred once therapy was discontinued .
+There have been a few cases that demonstrated complete remission after treatment cessation, and one case that showed spontaneous regression without any treatment .